 Low FODMAP Vegan Protein Sources

-Regular tofu is made from curdling fresh soy milk and pressing the curds into block moulds (2).
-It is commonly known that soy beans are high FODMAP, so you might be wondering why regular tofu is low FODMAP.
+Firm tofu is made from curdling fresh soy milk and pressing the curds into block moulds (2).
+It is commonly known that soy beans are high FODMAP, so you might be wondering why firm tofu is low FODMAP.
 We know that FODMAPs, especially GOS and fructans are water soluble (3).
 During manufacturing regular tofu is pressed, which reduces the water content and drains out some of the GOS (galacto-oligosaccharides), making it low FODMAP (3).
 The firmer the tofu is, the less water content it has, and in theory the lower in FODMAPs it will be.
-Just remember to drain your regular tofu well.
-According to Monash University a low FODMAP serve of tofu is 170g, which according to Self Nutrition Data contains 27g of protein (4 5).
+Just remember to drain your firm tofu well.
+According to Monash University a low FODMAP serve of firm tofu is 170g, which according to Self Nutrition Data contains 27g of protein (4 5).
 Please note that silken tofu is high FODMAP and you will need to avoid it during the low FODMAP phase of the diet.

 Tempeh is made from cooked soy beans that have been slightly fermented (6).
 The fermentation of the soy beans reduces the FODMAP content down to levels within the low FODMAP threshold (7).
 Tempeh is firmer and more flavourful than tofu and it has a slightly nutty taste.
 A low FODMAP 100g serve of tempeh contains 19g of protein (5)